dladams/duneproc/README.md

 # duneproc

 David Adams
-January 2020
+March 2020

 Package to facilitate the running of `lar` jobs with `dunetpc`.

-The command `processData` runs a `lar` job with the first argument specifying the fcl configuration and the second the data to be processed.
+The command `duneproc` runs a `lar` job with the first argument specifying the fcl configuration and the second the data to be processed.
-For detailed help, use `processData -H`.
-Example: processData wfRaw/wfrran500/wftick4000/dpcr\_apa3u/event132560 5777evts132000-133000
+For detailed help, use `duneproc -H`.
+Example: duneproc wfRaw/wfrran500/wftick4000/dpcr\_apa3u/event132560 5777evts132000-133000

 To gain access to this command, first set up a recent version of dunetpc or protoduneana e.g. following the instructions on the [DUNE LAr SW page](https://wiki.dunescience.org/wiki/DUNE_LAr_Software_Releases#Using_DUNE_releases).